AmazingAng/WTF-Solidity/Languages/en/34_ERC721_en/readme.md

 With the `ERC721` standard, issuing NFTs on the `ETH` chain has become very easy.
 Now, let's issue our own NFT.

-After compiling the `ERC721` contract and the `WTFApe` contract in `Remix` (in order), click the button in the deployment column, enter parameters of the constructor function , set `name_` and `symbol_` to `WTF`, and then click the `transact` button to deploy.
+After compiling the `ERC721` contract and the `WTFApe` contract in `Remix` (in order), click the button in the deployment column, enter the parameters of the constructor function, set `name_` and `symbol_` to `WTF`, and then click the `transact` button to deploy.

 ![How to emphasize NFT information](./img/34-1.png)
 ![Deploy contract](./img/34-2.png)

 This way, we have created the `WTF` NFT.
 We need to run the `mint()` function to mint some tokens for ourselves.
-In the `mint` function panel, click the right button to input the account address and token id, and then click the `mint` button to mint the `0`-numbered `WTF` NFT for ourselves.
+In the `mint` function panel, click the right button to input the account address and token ID, and then click the `mint` button to mint the `0`-numbered `WTF` NFT for ourselves.

 You can click the Debug button on the right to view the logs below.